ankur777jinn/RLHF-and-Optimization-Techniques/Blog.md

  should eventually converge to the true gradient—but high variance means we need a lot of data to get there.

- Todealwiththis, weswitchtousingthe advantage function, definedas
+ To deal with this, we switch to using the advantage function, defined as
  $$A^π(s_t,a_t) = Q^π(s_t,a_t)−V^π(s_t)$$.
 It tells us how much better (or worse) an action is compared to what the agent would normally do in that state.
-So instead of crediting every

- action equally with the total return, we adjust for how good the action actually was.
+So instead of crediting every action equally with the total return, we adjust for how good the action actually was.
 This gives us a new and improved gradient
  estimator: